bazelbuild/buildtools/buildozer/README.md

    `//pkg:%123`.
   * Use `-` for the package name if you want to process standard input stream instead of a file: `-:all_tests`.
+  * Some commands take a _relative rule_, which is simply a rule without the package.
+The absolute rule `//path/to/pkg1:rule1` would become just `rule1`.
+    Relative rules using the special macros listed above, such as `__pkg__` or `%123`, are also valid.

 ### Options